dayjiet/Project4JSON-XMLConverter/README.md

 # JSON - XML converter

 This project is a command-line tool for converting JSON files to XML and vice versa.
-The project includes a `JsonToXmlConverter` class and an `XmlToJsonConverter` class to convert between the two formats.
+The project includes a `ToXMLConverter` class and an `ToJSONConverter` class to convert between the two formats.
 The tool also includes a `XmlParser` class to parse XML files, a `JsonFormatter` class to format JSON files and a `JsonParser` class to parse JSON files, a `XmlFormatter` class to format XML files.